 When sleeping in a tent, and 3000 pounds of horny buffalo (2000 pounds of he, 1000 pounds of she) ambles into your campsite, it’s time to pay attention.
-I can see the tip in the camper’s handbook that says: “Ignore at your peril.”
+Our motto is: “You don’t get old being stupid.”

 This sounds like madness, I know, but when we decided to camp in the park, there were a couple of crucial facts that we didn’t know.
-First, it was bison mating season and the National Park Service policy (which I totally agree with) is that we humans are guests in the animals’ homes.
-At Roosevelt, this means that the buffs pretty much go where they want.
-And second, the night before we arrived a couple of frisky males had done $1500 damage to a camper’s car while trying to decide who got to “dance” that night.
+First, it was bison mating season and National Park Service policy, which we totally agree with, is that humans are guests in the animals’ homes.
+At Roosevelt, this means the buffs pretty much wander where they choose.
+And the second bit of missing information was that the night before we arrived a couple of frisky males had damaged a camper’s car to the tune of $1500 while trying to decide who got to “dance” that night.

 On the first night, I was awakened by a series of low, guttural growls and loud grunts.
-I slowly unzipped the corner of the tent window cover, peered out, and spied two huge bison no more than 10 feet from our tent.
+My drowsy mind couldn’t imagine any situation where this noisy commotion could be a good thing, so I had to investigate.
+With gritted teeth, I slowly unzipped the corner of the tent window cover, peered out, and spied two huge bison no more than 10 feet from our flimsy tent.
 I rolled over, gently put my hand over Terri’s mouth, and breathed quietly into her ear, “Terri, there are buffalo in camp.”
 Now Terri, bless her heart, is as game as they come, but you can imagine the reaction this produced … and how much sleep we got for the remainder of the night.

-We survived the night un-trampled, but had another visit the next morning.
-For some unknown reason, the entire herd decided to, once again, wander through our campsite.
-After the previous night’s visit we were on high alert, and their approach didn’t go unnoticed.
-It seemed prudent to finish our coffee inside the truck.
+We survived the night un-trampled, but for some unknown reason the herd, and the amorous couple, decided to drop by our campsite for another social call the next morning.
+After the previous night’s visit we were on high alert, and it seemed prudent to finish our coffee inside the truck.

 As we looked at the backside of the herd moving off, I said to Terri, “This is why we camp!!”
 But to her credit, she didn’t say (at least not out loud), “You’re so full of it!”

-Theodore Roosevelt National Park is a wonderful and unique place, and if your travels take you close, it’s a must-see.
+Theodore Roosevelt National Park is a wild and wonderful destination, and while we can’t promise randy buffalo on every visit, it’s still a must-see.